mandarwagh9/PROVISIONAL-MERIT-LIST-MHT-CET-2024-/README.md

 # PDF Download and Preview Website

-This is a simple website that allows users to preview and download a PDF file.
+This is a simple website that allows users to preview and download a  Provisional Merit List PDF file.
 The website features a clean, modern design with the San Francisco font.

 ## Features